 - Apply for admissions and be admitted to or .
 Eligible programs typically include any program which consists of 16 or more credit hours.
 However there are some programs which are ineligible for financial aid even at 16 or more credit hours.To see a list of these Financial Aid ineligible programs, .
 In addition, Career Development, Continuing Education, course for which credit by examination has been received and/or courses being audited by the student are ineligible for financial aid.
-Click here for a list of ineligible programs.
 Also, you may be enrolled in one of our clock hour conversion programs.
 These programs fall under the regulation because all of the credit hours are not accepted in a two-year program of study.
 Financial aid students enrolled in these program may be prorated based on the conversion.
 These programs include Collision Repair & Refinishing (D60130), Computer-Integrated Machining Technology (D50210), and Dental Assisting (D45240).
-For more information on the Credit Clock Hour Conversion Programs, click here.
+For more information on the Credit Clock Hour Conversion Programs,